 Is advertising support for the community or products with rainbows ok?

 This is fine as you are selling and marketing your product, not pushing your agenda.
-When something turns to, ‘We’re delighted to support pride as Gina is gay’ or ‘We’re delighted to support pride and do so by throwing a party for our gay workmates, here’s some pictures of them!’; this is a problem!
-Gina is no different to anyone else in your workforce and throwing pictures up of your gay employees highlights the fact you perceive them differently and frankly, makes you look like a tool.
+When something turns to, ‘We’re delighted to support pride as Sylvia is gay’ or ‘We’re delighted to support pride and do so by throwing a party for our gay workmates, here are some pictures of them!’; this is a problem!
+Sylvia is no different to anyone else in your workforce and putting pictures up of your gay employees highlights the fact you perceive them differently, and frankly, makes you look very silly.
 It’s a basic human right to be considered a worthy candidate for a job regardless of sexual orientation or gender.

 What can you do?